mpchelnikov/vue-js-boilerplate/README.md

 # vue-js-boilerplate

-> Vue.js boilerplate CLI include webpack, vue-router, vuex and HMR.
+> Vue.js boilerplate CLI include webpack, vue-router, vuex, HMR and docker support.
 Production ready

 ## Steps to quick start:
-You can install boilerplate from npm or clone from gitlab and setup:
+You can install boilerplate from npm (linux only) or clone from gitlab and setup:

-### 1. Install from npm
+### * Install from npm
 This CLI require modern node.js, npm and git installed.

 Create or go to your project's directory